blindnet-io/product-management/refs/high-level-architecture/readme.md

 The Encryption and Access Management is composed of SDKs and APIs allowing to encrypt and decrypt the data in the context of [Data Captures](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md#the-main-concept---data-capture).

-This component can work with external user identity management solutions.
+This component can work with external user identity management solutions, as well as external encryption tools.
-The component allows Client Systems and user-facing components to define and modify the intended Data Consumers of a particular Data Capture.
+The component is responsible to allow Client Systems and user-facing components to define and modify the intended Data Consumers of a particular Data Capture.
 This component also provides functions allowing to support [Data Consumers](https://github.com/blindnet-io/product-management/blob/milstan-hla/refs/high-level-conceptualization/README.md#submitter--data-consumer--dpo) in situations of lost access.

+The component MAY accomlish those responsabilites through coordination with user identity management and encryption tools (external or not).

 ### Data Rights Computation Engine